 - 423-798-7821 (Direct line)

 A counselor can be an additional resource for you!
 Sometimes, a family member, friend, teacher, or faith community leader is not the person with whom you want to talk, and knowing that there is someone else, someone trained in the counseling field to be objective, nonjudgmental, and non-authoritarian can help you to gain perspective on whatever need you wish to address.
 Counseling may help you learn to deal proactively, safely, and successfully with some common issues such as:

 - Coping with stress

 - Dealing with trauma such as intimate partner violence, abuse or assault

 - Adjustment to college

 - Understanding sexual orientation or identity

 What about confidentiality?

-The counselor will not reveal the names of clients to anyone, including officials of the college and family members nor do we reveal the content of the counseling session without the client’s consent.
-Because the nature of counseling is sensitive and personal, all counseling services are confidential; however, due to the law, the counselor is required to breach confidentiality if the client discloses a desire to take his/her own life or the life of another identified person.
+Because the nature of counseling is sensitive and personal, all counseling services are confidential; however, due to the law, the counselor is required to breach confidentiality if the client discloses a desire to do harm to his/her self or others.